syntasso/kratix-docs/docs/_partials/_install-promise.md

 ```

-and the resources created in the worker cluster have been deleted
+and the resources for the Jenkins instance in the worker cluster have been deleted
 ```console
 kubectl --context kind-worker get pods
 ```